 - Cellulose: A complex carbohydrate that gives plant cells their structure.

-- Xanthan gum: A gel-like food additive that’s made through fermenting a sugar (with bacteria).
-Humans do not digest this soluble, FDA-approved fiber.
+- Xanthan gum: A gel-like food additive that’s made from fermenting a sugar (with bacteria).
+This soluble fiber is not digested, and is FDA-approved.

 - Inulin: A type of fiber made from fructose (a simple sugar).
 Inulin is “prebiotic”, meaning it supports healthy gut bacteria.

-- Ascorbyl palmitate: A form of vitamin C that manufacturers use to extend shelf life.
+- Ascorbyl palmitate: A form of vitamin C that is used to extend shelf life.

 - Phytosterols: A beneficial, plant-based ingredient that can lower cholesterol.